huynguy-db/arcion-docs/content/docs/source-setup/Informix.md

         schema: tpch
         interval-ms: 10000
     ```

+    {{< hint "info" >}}

+  With Informix as Source, you have the option to use the Source Column Transformation feature of Replicant for the following pipelines:

+  - Informix to PostgreSQL
+  - Informix to Kafka

+  For more information, see [Source Column Transformation](/docs/references/source-column-transformation).

+    {{< /hint >}}

     #### Example of creating a checkpoint and resuming replication
     Let's assume you used the following command to start the replication, with your `realtime` configuration same as above: